 Smart Pill Bottle

-Smart pill bottles offer individuals the same type of IoT inventory management capabilities that industry uses in their warehouses and manufacturing facilities.
-Thanks to the ability of IoT devices to transmit data, smart pill bottles can help you automatically refill prescriptions that are running low, send reminders for missed doses, and offer other personalized medical support.
+Smart pill bottles offer individuals the same type of IoT inventory management capabilities that large industries use in their warehouses and manufacturing facilities.
+Thanks to the ability of IoT devices to transmit data, smart pill bottles can help patients automatically refill prescriptions that are running low, send reminders for missed doses, and offer other personalized medical support.
 This is something that insurance companies will definitely love.

 IoT in Healthcare: The Potential Future

 The Internet of Things (IoT) is a fascinating technology, and its possibilities to improve healthcare operations remain limitless.
-Companies are already working on developing ingestible sensors and nanotechnologies that can help gather data and perform complex surgeries without the need to invade or cut open the body.
+Companies are already working on developing ingestible sensors and nanotechnologies that can help gather patient data and perform complex surgeries without the need to invade or cut open the body.
 Robotic surgery has already been used in specific healthcare applications that require incredibly steady hands and lengthy operating procedures.
 Insurance companies are also starting to use IoT devices to calculate risk premiums.
 These will all have long-term effects on patients with chronic diseases.